 Enrolling in summer college courses as a Special Student - High school students may enroll in summer college courses as a 'special student'.
 These courses are paid for by the student and/or parents.
 The advantage to enrolling and paying for these classes on your own is that they are not applied to the high school transcript, unless the student makes a special request.
 There are pros and cons to having the class listed on the high school transcript, which can be discussed with your school counselor.
 College courses taken during the summer will set the high school student apart from others in the college applicant pool, providing the grade is good.
 It's also part of the student's college permanent record.

-Youth Options and Course Options (name will change during the summer of 2018) - These programs offer students the option of taking courses not comparable to high school classes offered at limited or no cost to the high school student.
+Early College Credit (4-year colleges) and Start College Now (technical college) - These programs offer students the option of taking courses not comparable to high school classes offered at limited or no cost to the high school student.
 Examples of classes include those classes not offered, or above and beyond the available curriculum.
 Classes may be taken at a technical, public or private college.
 Grades and credits are applied to the student's high school transcript.
 Grades of college classes will also become part of the student's college permanent record.
 Students are responsible for providing transportation.
 There are strict deadlines for enrollment and courses must be approved by the School Board.

 Youth Apprenticeship (YA) - Youth Apprentices are offered the opportunity to earn college credit and credit through work experience while in high school.
 This program is funded with a grant and district funds.
 Students are able to enroll in technical college courses while in high school and during the summer.
 These courses grant students both high school and college credit and are the start of the student's college permanent record.
 YA programs are offered in the areas of health, welding, finance, and information technology, to name a few.